conroywhitney/writingz/_posts/2013-02-21-cruel-lilacs.md

 ---
 layout: post
+tags:
+ - blawg
 title: Cruel Lilacs
 ---

 Being in my mid-to-late 20s is a trip, man.
 It's been 10 years since I was in High School.
 And man oh man, I don't really care to go back there.
 High School was great, but it was High School.
 It had thoughts, emotions, and relationships that helped me grow; taught me more about myself; and helped make me who I am today.
 Yet still, I do not care to re-address the questions and puzzles that I had at that point in my life.
 I feel that I have learned those lessons and have moved on to greener pastures.
 I am much more intrigued by the mysteries and connections that I am seeking now than I am by trying to re-experience the advent of my philosophical and spiritual curiosity.